 Francis has acknowledged that there may other gates leading to that communal hall, and I’d like to add one:

 The Sixth Gate: Regret and Remorse: These are the things I said and the actions I did that hurt others, as well as the things I failed to do or say that might have brought more healing.
 This is a vast area that would certainly include those many moments when I failed to give my gifts – my original medicine – to the world.
 It would also include the wounds we have experienced – that others have done to us – but which we never had the opportunity to grieve.
 The traumas of ungrieved violence arise here in our troubled hearts, and not about simply what happened to us.

 Countless veterans, for example, suffer from the memory of horrendous conditions they experienced and the friends they lost.
 But for many much of their ongoing trauma also stems from the violence that they were forced to perpetrate.
 Indeed, some have speculated that a major factor in PTSD is not the memory of fear and terror but the knowledge that one has killed others.
 I wish I hadn’t done that.

 We could go on for quite a while about this gate, but I’d like to focus on one specific regret, because recently I’ve been feeling it deeply.
-In the past two months I’ve lost three friends.
+In the past three years I’ve lost six friends.
 I have already written about one of them.

 The second didn’t live nearby, so I guess I had an excuse (see below).
 The third lived right around the corner, so I had no such excuse.
 Here is the essence of this gate for me: in each case, I feel a grief for not getting to know her better.
 I really regret that, regardless of all the perfectly good reasons, I didn’t go further out of my way and make enough time to be in her presence more.